arthurngyn/arthurngyn/README.md

 ### Hello Everyone!👋
 My name is Arthur Nguyen and I'm currently in 11th grade.
-My best languages are Python and Java.
+I'm experienced in Java and Python.
+One of my strongsuits are camera systems.
+I've created multiple types from OpenCV, custom Tensorflow models, and custom Tensorflow Recgonition models.

 ### About Me